Effective 1 October 2014, this policy has been revised. For individual changes, see the redlined version.

 The University of Iowa prohibits sexual misconduct in any form, including sexual assault or sexual abuse, sexual harassment, and any form of nonconsensual sexual conduct.
 Students should be able to live, study, and work in an environment free from all forms of sexual misconduct.

 The University of Iowa will make every effort to safeguard the identities of students who seek help and/or report sexual misconduct.
+However, the University may be held to federal guidelines that mandate the University's action.
 While steps are taken to protect the privacy of victims, the University may need to investigate an incident and take action once an allegation is known, whether or not the student chooses to pursue a complaint.

-Formal complaints about sexual misconduct by University students, faculty, or staff should be made to the UI Sexual Misconduct Response Coordinator (335-6200).
-An academic or administrative officer, as defined in the University's Sexual Harassment policy (see II-4.1b(3)) must report any known sexual misconduct report to the Sexual Misconduct Response Coordinator.
-No employee is authorized to investigate or resolve student complaints without the involvement of the Sexual Misconduct Response Coordinator.
+Reports of sexual misconduct involving University students, faculty, staff, or any third party should be made to the Office of the Sexual Misconduct Response Coordinator (319-335-6200).
+An academic or administrative officer, as defined in the University's Sexual Harassment policy (see II-4.1b(3)) must report any known sexual misconduct report to the Office of the Sexual Misconduct Response Coordinator.
+No employee is authorized to investigate or resolve student complaints without the involvement of the Office of the Sexual Misconduct Response Coordinator.

 In addition to violating University policy, sexual misconduct might also constitute criminal activity.
 Students are strongly encouraged to inform law enforcement authorities about instances of sexual misconduct.
 The chances of a successful criminal investigation are greatly enhanced if evidence is collected and maintained immediately by law enforcement officers.
-Students may inform law enforcement authorities about sexual misconduct and discuss the matter with a law enforcement officer without making a formal criminal complaint or a formal University complaint.
+Students may inform law enforcement authorities about sexual misconduct and discuss the matter with a law enforcement officer without making a criminal complaint.